A Structural Framework for Route Admissibility, Collapse Detection, and Safe Traversal

 This guarantees:

-- classical routes areย never altered
+- classical routes are never altered

-- structureย observes without modifying truth
+- structure observes without modifying truth

-- safety analysisย cannot corrupt outcomes
+- safety analysis cannot corrupt outcomes

 Nothing is injected.